daehli/earthwalker/README.md

 ## How do I play?

 You need to host Earthwalker yourself or find a friend who hosts it.
 Don't worry; it isn't too difficult.
-This guide will focus on the simplest case: hosting and playing on the same computer.
+The following guide will focus on the simplest case: hosting and playing on the same computer.
+If you want to play on other computers too, see the "hosting outside of your network" paragraph (but first focus on getting earthwalker installed :P).
 If you need any help, you can create an Issue on this project's GitLab page.

-If hosting on your own computer isn't an option (or too scary), you could also for instance use [PlayWithDocker](https://labs.play-with-docker.com/), follow the "Docker" instructions below inside the console and then open port 8080 on the top of the PlayWithDocker page.
+If hosting on your own computer isn't an option or you want to just quickly try it out, you can also for instance use [PlayWithDocker](https://labs.play-with-docker.com/) (this is by Docker, we're not affiliated).
+After signing in, click on "Add new instance", copy the commands in the "Docker" instructions below inside the console and then click on
+"8080" next to "Open Port".
+It will take you to a link where earthwalker should be running, which you can also share with your friends.
+This isn't a good permanent solution though, as you can only play for four hours and all your maps will be lost after that time.

 #### Disclaimer